gotthardp/rabbitmq-email/README.md

 It is based on a more advanced [gen_smtp] (https://github.com/Vagabond/gen_smtp) rather than on [erlang-smtp] (https://github.com/tonyg/erlang-smtp).

+Current status: Functionality described in this document is fully implemented and partially tested.
+I seek feature requests and early adopters.

 ## Mapping between SMTP and AMQP